 *Note: Like most food bloggers, we always try to give credit to the original source if we’ve adapted a recipe and published it here on A Family Feast.
 Unfortunately, the printed version I’ve had in my recipe book for years does not include the link to the original recipe and even after searching online, I’ve been unable to find the original source.

 4 egg yolks, at room temperature

 1 cup whole milk

-3 cups heavy cream
+3 cups heavy cream or heavy whipping cream

 3/4 cup sugar

-- 2 tablespoons vanilla extract
+2 tablespoons real vanilla extract

 - In a medium bowl, whisk the egg yolks.
 Set aside.

 - In a heavy bottomed saucepan, heat milk, heavy cream and sugar, stirring occasionally until the sugar is dissolved and the mixture is hot.
 (This will take less than 5 minutes – do not bring to a simmer or boil.)
 Remove from the heat.